Introduction to Statistics II Fall 2014

 different instructor may cover the material in different order.

-students should turn off their cellular phones and refrain from eating,
+- during class students should turn off their cellular phones and refrain

-drinking, reading newspapers, doing homework, listening to music, excessive
+from eating, drinking, reading newspapers, doing homework, listening to

-talking and all other behaviors that are distracting and disrespectful to the
+music, excessive talking and all other behaviors that are distracting and

 designated “UF directory information” may be released without your written